How To Support Your Partner During The Holidays If They're Estranged From Their Family

 What To Do If Your Partner Needs Space During The Holidays

-On the flip side, there's a chance that your partner might express a need for space from you during this time of year because of their holiday-related family history.
-That can be tough to hear, especially if you're someone who looks forward to doing couple-y things in the winter — but giving your partner the space they need to process their feelings is a much more thoughtful and romantic gift than anything you could buy them.
+On the flip side, there's a chance your partner might express a need for space from you due to holiday-related family history.
+That can be tough to hear — but giving your partner the space they need to process their feelings is a much more thoughtful and romantic gift than anything you could buy them.

 "While the holidays are of course the time to be together as a couple, if this is a sensitive time of the year for your significant other, appreciate that they might want some space," Backe says.
 "Give them the opportunity to be on their own when needed and let them know that you’re there for them."

-If your partner is down to snuggle up and watch holiday movies together all season long, that's great; but if not, you shouldn't make them feel guilty or Grinch-like for wanting some alone time.
+If your partner is down to snuggle up and watch holiday movies together or paint Easter eggs, that's great; but if not, you shouldn't make them feel guilty for wanting some alone time.
 All you can do is let them know you're around if they're feeling lonely or need to vent, and continue checking in to see how you can help when they're feeling down.

-Ultimately, there's no 'right' way to help someone navigate a tough family situation during the holidays.
+Ultimately, there's no "right" way to help someone navigate a tough family situation during the holidays.
 As a partner, all you can do is offer your support in whatever way your partner needs it, whether that's stuffing their stocking with their favorite treats, providing a listening ear, or simply giving them some alone time.
-So long as you're willing to communicate with your partner about how you can best support them and show them love, their future holiday seasons can (hopefully) be filled only with joy.